intel/trustauthority-client-for-c/examples/sevsnp_token/README.md

 When successfully built, running `docker image ls -a` includes `taas/azure_sevsnp_token:v1.x.x`.

 ## Deployment Instructions
 The Docker image must be present inside the SEV-SNP CVM.
-For example, it can be copied from a build machine as follows.
+For example, it can be exported from a build machine as follows.

 ```shell
 #Save the sevsnp_token Docker image into trust_authority.sevsnp_token.tar.gz